vide/hdfs-dn-diskbal/README.md

 and even if I tried to make as agnostic as possible, it can burn your servers to ashes, grind your disks, make disturbing noises etc. You have been warned.

-*** Usage
+### Usage

+**NOTE**: you should run this script as the `hdfs` user, or whatever unix user is the owner of your HDFS data files.

-# Stop the datanode (and possibly any other hadoop service running on the node,
-especially if they have shortcircuit enabled
+* Stop the datanode (and possibly any other hadoop service running on the node, especially if they have shortcircuit enabled
-# Run `hdfs-dn-diskbal.sh` (possibly behind a `screen` session) and wait.
-It will output
-what's doing on stdout
+* Run `hdfs-dn-diskbal.sh` (possibly behind a `screen` session) and wait.
+It will output what's doing on stdout

-***
+### Parameters

-# by default this script will look for HDFS config in `/etc/hadoop/conf/hdfs-site.xml`.
-You can
-specify where it should look for the XML configuration with the `--hdfs-config` switch
+* by default this script will look for HDFS config in `/etc/hadoop/conf/hdfs-site.xml`.
+You can specify where it should look for the XML configuration with the `--hdfs-config` switch
-# Balancing will stop when the difference between the most and least used disks is below 5%
-You can tune this behaviour with the `--threshold` switch
+* Balancing will stop when the difference between the most and least used disks is below 5% You can tune this behaviour with the `--threshold` switch